 – running a very busy and successful cafe and catering business for more than 12 years

 – studying naturopathy (many many moons ago)

 – training as a dietitian at Monash University (one of the top 5 unis in Australia and ranked in the top 50 universities globally) – oh and perhaps another science degree from Monash (I sound like a real geek now!)

-– working as a dietitian for nearly 15 years
+– working as a dietitian for more than 15 years

 – health coach training with IIN (Institute of Integrative Nutrition)